 Recommended: Learn about what's new in Android Wear 2.0.

-In the rare case when a cross-reference isn't a link, use quotation marks.
+In the rare case when a cross-reference isn't a link, use italics or quotation marks as appropriate.

-Recommended: For more information, see "Describing system versions," below.
+Recommended: For more information, see "Describing system versions" in the following section.

 For an unlinked reference to the title of a full-length work—such as a book, movie, or web series—use italics.